-Dr Georgosouli is a senior lecturer at the Centre for Commercial Law Studies at QMUL and she has years of experience in research and teaching curriculum design of postgraduate modules on financial regulation (banking, securities, insurance).
-She is the research convenor of the CCLS Roundtable on Financial Regulation and the CCLS Seminar Series New Voices in Commercial Law.
-Before joining CCLS/QMUL in January 2012, she was a lecturer at the School of Law of the University of Leicester and the Deputy Director of the School's Centre for European Law and Integration (CELI).
-Her research focuses on institutional and policy aspects of the post-crisis reform agenda of financial regulation pertaining to the regulation of the financial network.
-Her book Systemic Risk and the Future of Insurance Regulation (co-edited with Dr M Goldby; Routledge/INFORMA, Lloyd’s Insurance Law Library series) is due to be published in summer 2015.
+Dr Georgosouli is a senior lecturer at the Centre for Commercial Law Studies (CCLS) at Queen Mary University of London (QMUL) and a holder of a prestigious scholarship under the European Central Bank (ECB) Legal Research Programme (2016).
+Dr Georgosouli has years of experience in research and teaching curriculum design of postgraduate modules on financial regulation (banking, securities, insurance).
+She is the Director of the LLM in International Commercial and Corporate Law programme, the research convenor of the CCLS Roundtable on Financial Regulation and of the CCLS Seminar Series New Voices in Commercial Law and a member of CCLS's Insurance Law Institute.
+Before joining QMUL in January 2012, she was a lecturer at the School of Law of the University of Leicester and the Deputy Director of the School's Centre for European Law and Integration (CELI).
+Her research is policy-oriented and focuses on institutional and legal aspects of financial crisis prevention and management.
+Her first book in this field, Systemic Risk and the Future of Insurance Regulation (co-edited with Dr M Goldby; Routledge/INFORMA, Lloyd’s Insurance Law Library series), was published in summer 2015.
 Dr Georgosouli is a barrister and she obtained her LLB from Democritus University of Thrace (Greece).
 She holds a PhD in financial law and regulation and an LLM in Banking Law and Finance - both from CCLS, QMUL.
 Her postgraduate studies were funded by a three year scholarship from the Greek State Scholarships' Foundation (SSF), which she had been awarded after having taken first place in the SSF national written competition in 2001.
-Dr Georgosouli has been a regular contributor to conferences and roundtables in the UK, Asia and more recently in the US (IMF, PIIE, George Washington University, Duke University, Financial Services Authority, the Bank of England, Demos, Singapore Management University etc.) upon invitation and she is a member in various academic and legal professional and research forums including the European Corporate Governance Institute (ECGI) and the Society of International Economic Law (SIEL).
-In spring 2015, Dr Georgosouli was a visiting scholar at the George Washington University Law School and at the International Monetary Fund, where she conducted research on the EU legal framework of bank resolution.
-Currently, Dr Georgosouli is working on a joint research project with two economists from the U.S. Federal Reserve System, on the implementation of the FSB Key Attributes in the EU.
+Dr Georgosouli has been a regular contributor to conferences and roundtables in the UK, Asia and more recently in the US (IMF, PIIE, George Washington University, Duke University, Financial Services Authority, the Bank of England, Demos, Singapore Management University etc.) upon invitation and she is a member in various academic and legal professional and research forums including the Society of International Economic Law (SIEL).
+In spring 2015, Dr Georgosouli was a visiting scholar at the George Washington University Law School and at the International Monetary Fund (IMF), where she conducted research on the EU legal framework of bank resolution.
+Currently, Dr Georgosouli is working on a joint research project with two economists from the U.S. Federal Reserve System and the Financial Stability Board (FSB) (formerly US Treasury) on the implementation of the FSB Key Attributes for Effective Resolution Regimes (2014) in the EU.

 Examples of research funding: